 Who is Jazlyn?

 I'm a second generation Ghanaian American that loves all things podcasts.
-I'm currently a fourth year PhD candidate in the Cognitive Science program at Brown University.
+I'm currently a Society for Research in Child Development (SRCD) U.S. Federal Executive Branch Fellow/ American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellow.

 I graduated from the University of Maryland, College Park with a B.A. in Psychology with Minors in Philosophy and Neuroscience.
-I hold a M.S. in Cognitive Science and am currently a Cognitive Science PhD candidate in Brown University’s Cognitive, Linguistics, and Psychological Sciences department.
-I am currently completing my dissertation research at Columbia University.
+I hold a M.S. in Cognitive Science and a Cognitive Science PhD candidate in Brown University’s Cognitive, Linguistics, and Psychological Sciences department.
+I completed my dissertation research at Columbia University.

 During my undergraduate career, I conducted functional magnetic resonance imaging research on cognitive development between early childhood through adolescence.
 Specifically, I researched social cognition in middle childhood, and negative urgency impulsivity during adolescence.
-Currently, I am examining the impact of childhood experiences on working memory development.
-I am particularly interested in the relationship between socioeconomic status and working memory performance in preschool aged children in different testing environments.
+Broadly, my graduate research studied the role of lived experience, technology, and culture on cognitive development, specifically working memory development in early childhood.
+I passionate about taking an inclusive, equitable, and interdisciplinary approach to science that involves taking a global perspective.

 Consulting